MislavJaksic/Knowledge-Repository/Productivity/ChrisSparks/ExperimentWithoutLimits.md

 #### Habit Loop

-Habit loop is made up of triggers, behaviours and rewards.
+Habit loop is made up of triggers, behaviors and rewards.

 ##### Habit Triggers